Jayda Hylton-Pelaia

 Jayda Cheyni Hylton-Pelaia (born 30 May 1998) is a footballer who plays as a full-back for League1 Ontario club Woodbridge Strikers and the Jamaica women's national team.
 Born in Canada, she represents Jamaica at international level.

 Early life

 Hylton-Pelaia was born in Brampton, Ontario, Canada.
-Her father, Gary Hylton, was born in Jamaica and lived there until he was a teenager and her mother, Tracy Pelaia, is Italian.
+Her father, Gary Hylton, was born in Jamaica and lived there until he was a teenager and her mother, Tracy Pelaia, is of Italian descent.
 She began playing soccer at the age of eight with Brams United SC and joined the youth teams of Woodbridge Strikers while in high school.
 Hylton-Pelaia attended St. Augustine Catholic Secondary School in Brampton, where she was a team captain and two-time most valuable player during her four years with the Falcons.

 College

 Hylton-Pelaia attended East Carolina University in Greenville, North Carolina, United States.

 International career

 Although she was born in Canada, Hylton-Pelaia was also able to represent Jamaica, through her father, and Italy, through her mother.
 She was first called up by Jamaica at the under-20 level, named to the squad for the 2018 CONCACAF Women's U-20 Championship.
 Hylton-Pelaia made her debut in the lead-up to the tournament, starting a friendly against Costa Rica in January.
 At the championship, she started the Group B finale and played the entirety of a draw against Nicaragua.